 Part of the website creation process is training clients on how to use their amazing new website and to ensure they are happy and confident in using their website.
 Whether you’re a tech-head or a luddite, I can take you through how to use what we’ve created together.
 Existing WordPress […]read more

-Creating and maintaining an effective online presence is easier and more cost effective than you think.
+Creating and maintaining an effective online presence is easier and more cost effective than you think, but it is not free.
 Whether you know exactly what you want or are musing over the options still, together we can assemble your ideas and make them a (virtual) reality.
-During the quoting phase I’ll break everything I […]read more
+During the quoting […]read more

 Let’s get technical